SMosegaard/cds-lang/assignments/assignment-2/README.md

     <img src = "https://raw.githubusercontent.com/SMosegaard/cds-lang/main/assignments/assignment-2/out/NN_permutation.png" width = "400">
 </p>

-The permutation tests confirmed that the models are statistically independent, and the obtained results are statistically better than expected by chance.
+The permutation tests confirmed that the models are statistically independent and the obtained results are statistically better than expected by chance.

-Finally, the methodology SHAP (SHapley Additive exPlanations) was introduced to provide an overview of the most important features and explain the predictions of the classifier.
+Finally, the framework SHAP (SHapley Additive exPlanations) was introduced to provide an overview of the most important features and explain the predictions of the classifier.
 The impact of the most influential features is summarised:

 <p align = "center">
     <img src = "https://raw.githubusercontent.com/SMosegaard/cds-lang/main/assignments/assignment-2/out/LR_shap_summary.png" width = "400">